 STEP 4: Define the number of Visas

 - As a business entrepreneur, you will need a Residence Visa to stay and operate legally in the UAE.
 The number of visas available under a license (a visa quota) depends on the type and size of office space used.
-The quota as well as cost of a visa will differ from one Free Zone to another.
-For example, in Dubai you usually only get two or three visas with a shared desk, while if your business is located in one of the northern emirates you might be eligible to more visas.
+The quota as well as the cost of a visa will differ from one Free Zone to another.
+For example, in Dubai, you usually only get two or three visas with a shared desk, while if your business is located in one of the northern emirates you might be eligible for more visas.

 STEP 5: Define the amount of capital